tiffanyewa/GEOV265-medical-imaging-paper/README.md

 # Reconstructing the Invisible: Geophysical Inversion Methods in Medical Imaging

-Academic paper written for GEOV265 – Applied Geophysics II (University of Bergen), co-authored with Mathilde Johnsen Ødegaard.
+Academic paper written for GEOV265 - Applied Geophysics (University of Bergen), co-authored with Mathilde Johnsen Ødegaard.

 ## Overview
 This paper explores how geophysical imaging principles — originally developed for subsurface exploration — can be adapted for medical imaging.
 The focus is on applying Full-Waveform Inversion (FWI) to cranial imaging and inverse-scattering modelling to orthopaedic imaging, comparing both approaches against conventional CT, MRI, and ultrasound.